RangoGM/ccna-labs/09B EIGRP Unequal-Cost (CML + PKT)/README.md

 ---

 ### Notes
+> [!NOTE]
-EIGRP supports unequal-cost load balancing, allowing multiple routes with different metrics to be installed in the routing table as long as they satisfy the feasibility condition.
+> - EIGRP supports unequal-cost load balancing, allowing multiple routes with different metrics to be installed in the routing table as long as they satisfy the feasibility condition.

-This behavior is useful in networks with redundant links of different bandwidths or delays.
+> - This behavior is useful in networks with redundant links of different bandwidths or delays.

 | [⬅️ Previous Lab](../09A%20EIGRP%20Feasible%20Successor%20(CML%20%2B%20PKT)) | [🏠 Main Menu](../README.md) | [Next Lab ➡️](../10A%20OSPF%20Single%20Area%20(CML%20%2B%20PKT)) |
 |:--- | :---: | ---: |